 The three categories for still pictures are: classic animal portrait, unusual wildlife behaviour, endangered species and new discoveries.
 The moving picture category is for footage of wildlife behaviour.

-The competition opens on 9 August 2014, and the closing date for entries was 31 January 2015.
+The competition opened on 9 August 2014, and the closing date for entries was 31 January 2015.
 The winners will be announced later in 2015.

-Each organisation that enters the competition can submit up to 10 still images and five sequences of moving images.
+Each organisation that entered the competition could submit up to 10 still images and five sequences of moving images.
 The images must have been recorded by remote camera after August 2011.
-Images that have been previously entered into a competition are not eligible.
+Images that have been previously entered into a competition were not eligible.

-The competition judges are Sue Connolly (The Times Picture Editor), Jack Hill (The Times Photographer), David Bebber (freelance photographer) and Simon Barnes.
+The competition judges are Sue Connolly (The Times Picture Editor), Jack Hill (The Times Photographer), John Burton (WLT Chief Executive) and Simon Barnes (WLT Council Member).